Utah: St. George Canyons and Zion

 The red rocks region is gorgeous, and the combination of city and rural riding, level and climbing is well thought out.
 The accommodations couldn't have been more comfortable and the breakfasts were terrific.
 Nice people, always smiling.

 DAY 1: We meet in St. George, Utah for a bike fitting at 3:00pm if you’re renting a bicycle.
-We’ll stay at the historic Green Gate Village Inn, a hidden treasure in downtown St. George.
-Every room is unique and has been meticulously restored and decorated to its western pioneer charm.
 Then we’ll have an orientation at 5:30pm, followed by a welcome dinner.

 Once back on our bikes, we will cycle to the Coyote Gulch Art Village in the center of the Kayenta Community.
 Kayenta is the name of the local geological formation, characterized by the red and mauve sandstone cliffs.
 Take time to visit the shops and art galleries, walk through the labyrinth and sculpture garden, or enjoy a bite to eat at the café.